hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

  .writeTo(Sinks.logger());
 ```

-The S3 sink works similarly to the local file sink, writing a line to
+The S3 sink works similar to the local file sink, writing a line to the
-the output for each input item:
+output for each input item:

 ```java
 Pipeline p = Pipeline.create();